Economic Patterns - Part 2: Road To The 2001 Recession

 In the 18-month grid, the MoC is on the positive rate of change side, but it is only 13 percent above the baseline.
 The MoC is being pulled down by retail sales, which are below the baseline, and five other indicators that are within 10 percent of the baseline.
 There are six indicators in the expansion grid.

 The pushed-forward yield curve spread is low, indicating that 12 months ago it nearly inverted.
 Part of the reason for this may have been the Russian financial collapse that occurred in August 1998.
 However, the spread had been steadily declining over the past four years, which is normal during an aging business cycle.
-However, this business cycle still had some life left in it.
-The spread bottomed out in September 1998 at 0.07, then rebounded until it peaked in January 2000 at 1.16.
+Still, this business cycle still had some life left in it.
+The spread bottomed out in September 1998 at 0.07 (monthly average), then rebounded until it peaked in January 2000 at 1.16 (monthly average).
 It dropped rapidly after that, inverting in July 2000, eight months before the recession officially started.

 2001 Recession: 12 Months Before